 username BigML's username.
 If left unspecified, it will default to the values of the BIGML_USERNAME environment variable api-key BigML's api_key.
-If left unspecified, it will default to the values of the BIGML_API_KEY envi- ronment variable dev Uses FREE development environment.
-Sizes must be under 16MB though debug Activates debug level and shows log info for each https request train TRAINING_SET Full path to a training set.
-It can be a remote URL to a (gzipped or com- pressed) CSV file.
+If left unspecified, it will default to the values of the BIGML_API_KEY envi- ronment variable debug Activates debug level and shows log info for each https request train TRAINING_SET Full path to a training set.
+It can be a remote URL to a (gzipped or compressed) CSV file.
 The protocol schemes can be http, https, s3, azure, odata test TEST_SET Full path to a test set.
-A file containing the data that you want to input to generate predictions objective OBJEC- The column number of the Objective Field (the field that you want to pre- TIVE_FIELD dict) or its name output PREDICTIONS Full path to a file to save predictions.
+A file containing the data that you want to input to test IESI_SEI OPIEC generate predictions objective OBJEC- The column number of the Objective Field (the field that you want to pre- TIVE_FIELD dict) or its name output PREDICTIONS Full path to a file to save predictions.
 If unspecified, it will default to an auto-generated file created by BigMLer.
 It overridesoutput-dir output-dir DIRECTORY Directory where all the session files will be stored.
 It is overriden by output method METHOD Prediction method used: plurality, "confidence weighted", "probability weighted", threshold or combined pruning PRUNING_TYPE The pruning applied in building the model.
-It's allowed values are smart, F = 5 5 1 1.01, 1.10 111 B statistical and no-pruning The default value is smart missing-strategy STRAT- The strategy applied predicting when a missing value is found in a model EGY split.
+It's allowed values are smart, statistical and no-pruning The default value is smart missing-strategy STRAT- The strategy applied predicting when a missing value is found in a model EGY split.
 It's allowed values are last or proportional.
-The default value Loi is last missing-splits Turns on the missing_splits flag in model creation.
-The model splits can missing-spiics include in one of its branches the data with missing values evaluate Turns on evaluation mode resume Retries command execution stack-level LEVEL Level of the retried command in the stack cross-validation-rate Fraction of the training data held out for Monte-Carlo cross-validation RATE number-of-evaluations Number of runs that will be used in cross-validation NUMBER_OF_EVALUATIONS max-parallel-evaluation sMaximum number of evaluations to create in parallel MAX_PARALLEL_EVALUATIONS project PROJECT_NAME Project name for the project to be associated to newly created sources project-id PROJECT_ID Project id for the project to be associated to newly created sources no-csv Causes the output of a batch prediction, batch centroid or batch anomaly score not to be downloaded as a CSV file to-dataset Causes the output of a batch prediction, batch centroid or batch anomaly score to be stored remotely as a new dataset median Predictions for single models are returned based on the median of the distri- bution in the predicted node name NAME Name for the resources in BigML. category CATEGORY Category code.
+The default value is last missing-splits Turns on the missing_splits flag in model creation.
+The model splits can include in one of its branches the data with missing values evaluate Turns on evaluation mode resume Retries command execution stack-level LEVEL Level of the retried command in the stack cross-validation-rate Fraction of the training data held out for Monte-Carlo cross-validation RATE number-of-evaluations Number of runs that will be used in cross-validation NUMBER_OF_EVALUATIONS sMaximum number of evaluations to create in parallel MAX_PARALLEL_EVALUATIONS r project PROJECT_NAME Project name for the project to be associated to newly created sources project-id PROJECT_ID Project id for the project to be associated to newly created sources org-project PROJECT_ID Project id for the project of an Organization no-csv Causes the output of a batch prediction, batch centroid or batch anomaly score not to be downloaded as a CSV file to-dataset Causes the output of a batch prediction, batch centroid or batch anomaly score to be stored remotely as a new dataset median Predictions for single models are returned based on the median of the distri- bution in the predicted node name NAME Name for the resources in BigML. category CATEGORY Category code.
 See full list. description DESCRIPTION Path to a file with a description in plain text or markdown tag TAG Tag to later retrieve new resources no-tag Puts BigMLer default tag if no other tag is given